What is 'Defect Triage'? Defect triage is a process where each bug is prioritized based on its...

 JIRA allows you to watch a particular issue, which tells you about the notifications of any updates relating to that issue.
 To watch an issue, click on the word "watch" in the issue window, and if you want to see who is watching your issues, you have to click on the number in brackets.

-You can also connect your development tools to JIRA using this admin function.
+You can also connect your Software development tools to JIRA tool using this admin function.
 You have to enter the URL of the application to connect with JIRA.

 When you click on option Simple Issue Tracking, another window will open, where you can mention all the details about the issue and also assign the issue to the responsible person.